 The north side if the facility handles splitting operations; the south side converts splits to powder, and our quality Assurance team inspects the raw material after it is properly graded and processed before packaging and distribution.

 Highly profitable and versatile, guar gum power is a highly valued commodity for many modern industries including farming, food, pet and animal care products drilling and hydraulic fracturing, construction and textiles.
 Its preparation, which involves dispersal into liquid, is vital to ensure its capabilities and ultimate effectiveness.

-Call our team today to find out more about the many qualities of guar and how its unique gum powder can enhance your commercial enterprise.
+If you’re a food or drink manufacturer, or any other type of company that requires guar powder dispersion within water, call our team today to find out more about the many qualities of guar and how its unique gum powder can enhance your commercial enterprise.